 Option C: Access to everyone

-This option gives complete control to the SSO admin of the account to add and remove users, as well as allowing to change their roles to access Enboarder within your SSO system.
-(This will also be used to provide stalkeholder access to locked sequences and SSO login to My Dashboard)
+This option gives complete control to the SSO admin of the account to add and remove users, as well as allowing them to change their roles to access Enboarder within your SSO system.
+(This will also be used to provide stakeholder access to locked sequences and SSO login to My Dashboard)

 2. Create attributes for the user, such as 'Enboarder_Admin_Role', setting up different roles for different admin access levels